 Students build better mental math abilities by using strategies like "making tens" and spotting patterns.
 These tools help them work through problems efficiently and accurately.

-Balancing Practice and Conceptual Learning
+How to Combine Practice with Conceptual Learning

 Building strong math fact skills requires both dedicated practice time and clear understanding of mathematical concepts.
 Students need regular chances to work with numbers through games, activities, and daily exercises.
 However, practice alone isn't enough.